NobPolish/bolt.diy/docs/assistant-collaboration.md

 ## 3) Ask for one move at a time
 - Request a single clear action (e.g., "fix this error" or "add a test for X").
 - If you’re on a small screen, ask for short, copy/paste steps.
-Request the assistant to repeat commands near where they’re used so you don’t have to scroll.
+Ask to repeat commands near where they’re used so you don’t have to scroll.
 - After the response, ask for a quick recap if you want confirmation before continuing.

 ## 4) State your preferences